HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Abstract

 \section{Abstract}

-Inverse Kinematics (IK) is a core problem in robotics, in which joint configurations are found to achieve a desired end-effector pose.
-Although analytical solvers are fast and efficient, they are limited to systems with low degrees-of-freedom and specific topological structures.
-Numerical optimization-based approaches are more general, but suffer from high computational costs and frequent convergence to spurious local minima.
-Recent efforts have explored the use of GPUs to combine sampling and optimization to enhance both the accuracy and speed of IK solvers.
-We build on this recent literature and introduce HJCD-IK, a GPU-accelerated, sampling-based hybrid solver that combines an orientation-aware greedy coordinate descent initialization scheme with a Jacobian-based polishing routine.
-This design enables our solver to improve both convergence speed and overall accuracy as compared to the state-of-the-art, consistently finding solutions along the accuracy-latency Pareto frontier and often achieving order-of-magnitude gains.
-In addition, our method produces a broad distribution of high-quality samples, yielding the lowest maximum mean discrepancy.
-We release our code open-source for the benefit of the community.
+Inverse Kinematics (IK) is a core problem in robotics, in which joint configurations are found to achieve a (collision-free) desired end-effector pose.
+Modern IK solvers face a fundamental trade-off: analytical methods are fast but lack generality, while numerical optimization-based methods are broadly applicable but prone to local minima and high computational costs.
+To overcome this challenge, we introduce HJCD-IK, a GPU-accelerated, sampling-based hybrid solver.
+By pairing a novel orientation-aware greedy coordinate descent initialization with Jacobian-based polishing and a parallel collision filter, our method achieves up to order-of-magnitude gains in speed and accuracy over state-of-the-art solvers, consistently finding collision-free solutions on the accuracy-latency Pareto frontier, while producing a diverse distribution of high-quality samples.
+We validate our solver on a physical Franka manipulator and release our code open-source.